The goals you write down are not always the goals you chose

 How do implementation intentions differ from regular goal-setting?

 Regular goal-setting states what you want to achieve (‘I want to exercise more’).
-Implementation intentions specify exactly when, where, and how you’ll act using an if-then format: ‘If it is Monday at 7 AM, then I will put on my running shoes’ [2].
+Implementation intentions specify exactly when, where, and how you’ll act using an if-then format [2].
+The most common way they fail is a vague cue: ‘when I get a chance’ never fires, while ‘when I sit down on the train home’ attaches to a concrete, repeating moment.
 A meta-analysis of 94 studies found that this simple shift produces a medium-to-large effect on goal attainment (d = .65) because it delegates the decision to act from the moment of action to the planning phase [3].

 Can you pursue a contagious goal successfully?